| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 The contents of an output port is returned.

-For example an http-url-decode
+For example an http-url-decode procedure in http library,

-which decodes URL
+which decodes URL uses this procedure:

 sp a pointer to a C array of C zero-terminated strings.
 The array must be terminated by NULL value.

-The convenience procedures string*->string-list
+The convenience procedures string*->string-list and

-converts an array of C strings to and from
+string-list->string* converts an array of C strings to and from

 scheme list object correspondingly.
 Such arrays are very common in C